 What is a service, if not a set of service characteristics?

 We’ll attempt to both explain and categorise service innovations in terms of the changes the customer sees.
-Though of course changes visible to the customer will probably requires changes in other “bits” involved in the service delivery.
+Though of course changes visible to the customer will probably require changes in other “bits” involved in the service delivery.

 So that we can get our heads around “bits of the service” we need a common view of what a service is.
 And what it is made up of.
 Luckily, the difficult work has already been done for us!
 Gallouj & Weinstein created the model you see in Figure 1 in their Innovation in Services paper.

 I explain this model in detail over here, but let’s try and unpack this in a short way.
 The main thing we need to know is that our customer experiences the service as the set of external characteristics.
 Which the model lists as the Y = (Y1 Y2 … Ym).
-There they are, over on the far right..
+There they are, over on the far right.
 The user experiences these through a combination of the other three aspects working together.
-And that is easiest to explain though a few examples.
+And that is easiest to explain through a few examples.

-A simple knowledge based service
+A simple knowledge-based service

-When you see a lawyer for legal advice, for example, the service uses just the lawyers legal knowledge.
+When you see a lawyer for legal advice, for example, the service uses just the lawyer’s legal knowledge.
 That knowledge is the lawyer’s competences, C = (C1, C2,…Cp).

-But knowledge based services such as the lawyer are a small percentage of the service world.
+But knowledge-based services such as the lawyer are a small percentage of the service world.
 So let’s crank up to the next example.

 Competence plus technical characteristics

 Seeing a Doctor has a more involved service delivery.
 You still use the Doctor’s competence.
 But the Doctor may also use some medical equipment to check you over.
-Or at a regular check-up the Doctor will go through a standard set of checks.
+Or at a regular check-up, the Doctor will go through a standard set of checks.
 Both the equipment and the checklist are examples of technical characteristics.
 Other examples are processes and ways of workings.